This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine: Add the orange juice, coconut water, cream of tartar, and sea salt to small glass.
-Use a handheld frother or whisk to combine.
+- Mix: Add the cream of tartar and sea salt to the glass.
+Use a handheld frother or whisk to combine.ย

 - Serve: If desired, serve over ice.
 Sip and enjoy!